ADHD in boys

 Neurofeedback for ADHD Management

-Attention-deficit hyperactivity disorder (ADHD) is the most commonly diagnosed behavioral disorder in children, but it is often misunderstood as well as the subject of controversy.
-Confusion surrounding the disorder has led to both under- and overtreatment of children.
-Currently, the disorder is primarily diagnosed by referring to the criteria of the Diagnostic and Statistical Manual of Mental Disorders-Fourth Edition Text Revision (DSM-IV, 1994) or the International Statistical Classification of Mental Disorders (ICD-10, World Health Organization, 1992).
+Attention-deficit hyperactivity disorder (ADHD) is the most commonly diagnosed behavioral disorder in children, but it is also often misunderstood and the subject of controversy.
+As a result, confusion surrounding the disorder has led to both under- and overtreatment of children.
+Currently, doctors primarily diagnose ADHD by referring to the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders-Fourth Edition Text Revision (DSM-IV, 1994) or the International Statistical Classification of Mental Disorders (ICD-10, World Health Organization, 1992).

 ADHD Symptoms in Children and Teenagers